 Wash and soak dried green peas overnight.

-Drain the water and cook peas with 3 cups water in pressure cooker for 3 whistles or until soft and keep it aside.
+Drain the water and cook peas with 3 cups water in the pressure cooker for 3 whistles or until soft and keep it aside.

 Heat oil in a pan.

 Add onions and cook until they are soft and the raw smell disappears.
 Add green chillies, ginger garlic paste, tomatoes and cook until soft, turn off the heat.

 Allow the veggies to cool down completely, grind to a smooth paste.

 Heat the same pan, add the ground onion tomato paste, water, ground spice mix, coriander powder, garam masala, chilli powder.
 Mix until well combined.

-Also add mashed potato , salt.
-Stir well and cook on medium high heat for 10-15 minutes and turn off the heat.
+Now add mashed potatoes, boiled peas, salt.
+Stir well and cook on medium-high heat for 10-15 minutes and turn off the heat.

 Crush 5-6 puris and place them in a bowl.

 Pour 2-3 ladles of peas gravy into the mixture.

 Add a tbsp green chutney and a tbsp sweet tamarind chutney.

 Top it with handful chopped onions, tomatoes, coriander and sev.

 Enjoy the hot and spicy masala puri chaat.